Umekichi Tanaka (1859-1936)

-A group of Japanese immigrant men removed Mr. Goto’s body and buried him at the grounds that would later become known as the Hamakua Jodo Mission Cemetery.
+Mr. Goto’s body was buried at the grounds that would later become known as the Hamakua Jodo Mission Cemetery.
 The men who murdered Mr. Goto were convicted of this crime after a lengthy investigation and trial.

 Throughout the years, members of the congregation have maintained his final resting place.
 In the 1960’s a replacement headstone was made for his grave.
 Commemorative services remembering the anniversary of his death also have been held at the temple.